Advertisement

 Find someone you can rely on

 Walking with others can make fitness fun and social.
-So, your first step should be to find a group or buddy who is willing to commit to regular walking.
-Whether it’s a coworker, close friend or family member, knowing you have someone counting on you can help you brave the cold and make walking a year-round habit.
+Your first step should be to find a group or buddy who is willing to commit to regular walking.
+Whether it’s a coworker, close friend, or family member, knowing you have someone counting on you—and someone to whom you are accountable—can help you brave the cold when you’d rather stay inside on the couch.

 scarves, red scarf, striped scarf, white background